Kippy Brown

-Charles Henry "Kippy" Brown (born March 6, 1955) is an American football former coach and former player.
+Charles Henry "Kippy" Brown (March 6, 1955 – August 2026) was an American football player and coach.
 He was a college-level starting quarterback for Memphis and coached in various capacities at both the college and professional levels of American football.
-He retired in May 2015.
+Brown retired in May 2015.

 Playing career

 Kippy Brown began his football career at Sweetwater High School in Sweetwater, Tennessee, under long-time Sweetwater coach King Berrong (1925–2013).
 He led Sweetwater to the 1971 and 1972 state championships, and helped the team lead the state in scoring in 1972 and 1973.

 Following his high school career, Brown attended Memphis State University (now known as University of Memphis) where he was quarterback for the Tigers from 1975 to 1977.
 Notably, Brown's Tigers upset seventh-ranked Auburn University 31–20 in 1975.
 Brown engineered this victory by completing 7 of 11 passes for 103 yards and two touchdowns, including a 37-yard strike to Keith Wright in the fourth quarter that put the game out of reach.